Toronto Public Library Service Update: COVID-19 Impacts

 What if my items are due?
 Will I be charged late fees?

-If you have books and other materials checked out right now, please hold on to them.
+If you have books and other materials checked out right now, you may return them to our drop boxes or you can hold on to them.
 You will not be charged any fines during this time.
-The due dates for all checked-out items will be extended until after we reopen.

 Will my fines keep increasing while branches are closed?